Mikyo/metapattern.github.io/eyenetra_v3.md

 <!-- .slide: data-background="/lib/img/case-domino.jpg" class="narrow" -->
 ### Domino ###
 ##### Prototyping / Development / Design ######
-Founded by Tom Dinwoodie, serial entrepreneur and expert on renewable energy, Domino is launching a digital platform in conjunction with an “An Inconvenient Truth” scale feature documentary to present solutions to climate change.
+Founded by Tom Dinwoodie, serial entrepreneur and expert on renewable energy, Domino is launching a digital platform in conjunction with a high-end feature documentary film (think *An Inconvenient Truth*) presenting emerging solutions to climate change.
+The film is in production now and directed by Academy Award-winning director Charles Ferguson (*Inside Job*).

-Metapattern was responsible for the design and development of the entire digital platform.
+Metapattern was responsible for the design and user experience of the entire digital platform, including mobile and desktop apps.
 Three times a week we worked with a production team around the world to design, build, and cafe prototype in cities across China, Europe, and the US.
 We built over 50 iterations and talked to hundreds of people in the process of delivering native mobile and responsive web applications.

 <!-- .slide: data-background="/lib/img/case-immunity.jpg" class="narrow" -->